The last two years you can see more information about elderly care in Hongkong.

 We need the government and the private sector to support the family for the elderly people.

-The living style between Japan and Hong Kong is difference, especially domestic helpers.
+The living style between Japan and Hong Kong is different, especially domestic helpers.
 The domestic helpers mainly support you to clean, wash and cook, they do not know elderly care.
-Japan has a national examination of“Certified Care Giver” since 1987.
+Japan has a national examination of “Certified Care Giver” since 1987.

 What is Japanese Elderly Care?